FraCorti/REDS_TOMC/README.md

 To download the Visual Wake Words dataset please refer to [this](https://github.com/arpit6232/visualwakeup_aesd) github repository.
 The tf-record files need to be located inside the *visualwakeup_aesd/data*, you do not need to convert the Tensorflow Object Detection API proto files because they are already provided as python files in the *visualwakeup_aesd/lib* folder.

 ## Fine-tune MobileNet v1 model
 After downloading and convert the Visual Wake Words dataset to tf-record files you can run the [MobileNet v1](https://arxiv.org/pdf/1704.04861.pdf) finetuning.
-Be careful that the GUROBI solver and Visual Wake Words RAM consumption can take up to 30 GB.
+The GUROBI solver and Visual Wake Words RAM consumption can take up to 30 GB.
 Run the following command from the shell:

 ```
 python knapsack_mobilenetv1_leaky_relu.py --gurobi_license_file path/to/license/gurobi.lic --gurobi_home path/to/installation//gurobi/gurobi1002/linux64